maksimryndin/goral/README.md

 * Features are modular - all [services](#services) are switched on/off in the configuration.
 * You can observe several instances of the same app or different apps on the same host with a single Goral daemon (except logs as logs are collected via stdin of Goral - see [below](#logs))
 * You can configure different messengers and/or channels for every [service](#services) to get notifications on errors, liveness updates, system resources overlimit etc
 * All the data collected is stored in Google Sheet with an automatic quota and limits checks and automatic data rotation - old data is deleted with a preliminary notification via configured messenger (see below).
 That way you don't have to buy a separate storage or overload your app VPS with Prometheus, ELK etc. Just a lean process next to your brilliant one which just sends app data in batches to Google Sheets for your ease of use.
-Google Sheets allow you to build your own diagrams over the metrics and analyse them, analyse liveness statistics and calculate uptime etc. By default Goral builds some charts for you.
+Google Sheets allow you to build your own diagrams over the metrics and analyse them, analyse liveness statistics and calculate uptime etc.
 * You can configure different spreadsheets and messengers for every service
 * You can configure [rules](#rules) for notifications by messenger for any data.